wonglok/WebGLWidget/README.md

 	* WormHole
 3. LogoFan Scene on iOS 8 Beta4 for fallback GPU particle Scene.
 4. Built version's download size with gzip on GitHub-Page is about 18.5KB
 5. Mobile Perf Oriented.
+	* Memory Pool
-Memory Pool, Frame Budget Task Manager, no redundant GL calls.
+	* Frame Budget Task Manager
+	* No redundant GL calls.

 # Camear in Particle Scene:
 1. up,down,left,right to rotate